-This is a copy of the Summer/Autumn Update 2022.
-If you would like to receive this please do feel free to subscribe.
+This is a copy of the Autumn/Winter Update 2022.
+If you would like to receive this please subscribe.

 The Newsletter is an important way to keep in touch with customers, past and present, and iris lovers generally.
 Our support base continues to grow steadily each month, so please mention us to your gardening friends and encourage them to join.
 Word of mouth referrals continue to be the most valuable source of publicity, and if you like the Update, please encourage them to our website and/or subscribe to the Newsletter.
 Simply send them the link: https://www.englishiriscompany.com.You can find the link to subscribe to the Newsletter at the bottom of the home page, and if you would like to contribute a business review, please log into Google and press the link https://tinyurl.com/54eshvft

 Pictures of the British Iris Society Display are available on the British Iris Society website

 Doddington – We have taken more irises to Doddington this Autumn which will be replanted in the new iris border at Doddington Hall in Spring 2023.
 More information to follow.

 Two new beds have been planted this Autumn to enhance the previous four beds.
 This will provide a stunning display in May/June next year.
 Details of visiting arrangements/Open Days in 2023 to follow.